litepacks/liteflow/README.md

 ### `attachIdentifier(existingKey: string, existingValue: string, newIdentifier: Identifier): boolean`

 Attaches a new identifier to an existing workflow.
+Returns true if successful, false if the workflow doesn't exist or if the identifier already exists.

 ### `getMostFrequentSteps(limit?: number): { step: string, count: number }[]`

-Returns the most frequent steps across all workflows.
+Returns the most frequent steps across all workflows, limited by the specified number.

 ### `getAverageStepDuration(): { workflow_id: string, total_duration: number, step_count: number }[]`